minibolt-guide/minibolt/guide/bitcoin/blockchain-explorer.md

   BTCEXP_BITCOIND_RPC_TIMEOUT=10000
   ```

-* Keep commented this line
+* Comment this line if it is uncommented

   ```sh
   #BTCEXP_SLOW_DEVICE_MODE=false